 "Do what Hikari tells you stooge!"
 Exclaimed a righteous red head.

 Noting a line of steaks on the right side of Ms. Soryu's notebook, Shinji bodly intervened hoping to save his outgunned friend,

 "That's not a doodle, that's art"

 Shinji rolled his eyes and muttered, "right," further incurring the dragon's fury:

-"Baka Shinji, only a stooge like yourself would be unaware of the difference"
+"Baka, only a stooge like yourself wouldn't see the difference."

 The supreme arbiter made his presence known.

-"You all seem unaware you're in class, not the circus."
+"None of you seem to see that you're in class, not the circus."

 Mr. Ōkina-Orokana-Atama's voice commanded the attention of all his circus performers, save for one.

 Not even granting the transgressor eye contact, Asuka simply continued her artwork, replying in a low voice "Baka Atama, your class is a circus."